LiorHaim/rhdh-poc-82/README.md

 8. Open **Permissions** or **Policy** UI.
 Confirm full access as admin.

 ## Limitations and notes
 • Integration panels such as Kubernetes and GitLab are reachable from entity pages.
 Since developers can only open pages they own, integration visibility follows ownership.
-For Kubernetes, cluster side RBAC should also restrict data by namespace or service account.
 • Developers do not have access to RBAC configuration or policy browsing.
 This is by design for this POC.
-• If you want developers to manually refresh their own entities, add `catalog.entity.refresh update allow` for the developers role.
 • Search results inherit visibility from the source plugins and the permission framework.
 There is no separate search permission in this POC.

 ## Configuration variables